 What are similar data types to B2B Marketing Data?

-B2B Marketing Data is similar to B2B Leads Data, Firmographic Data, Technographic Data, Business Ownership Data, and B2B Intent Data.
+B2B Marketing Data is similar to B2B Leads Data, Firmographic Data, Technographic Data, B2B Intent Data, and Job Postings Data.
 These data categories are commonly used for Marketing and Lead Generation.